amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-2-arrays-loops.md

 ### Introduction

 At this point, we've seen how arrays allow us to store multiple elements under a single variable, making it much easier to manage collections of data.
-However, the examples we've worked with might not seem very practical.
-After all, we've been manually accessing specific indexes, assigning values, and retrieving them one by one.
-This approach works fine when dealing with a handful of elements, but what if you had hundreds or even thousands of elements to process?

-Manually working with each index would not only be inefficient but also highly error-prone.
-Imagine trying to manage a large dataset—having to manually reference each element would be overwhelming and impractical.
+So far, we’ve manually accessed and modified specific indexes in our arrays, but this approach is impractical for large datasets.
+Working with each element individually would be both inefficient and error-prone.

+In this lesson, we’ll explore how to traverse arrays efficiently and dynamically handle their size, improving both flexibility and scalability.

 **Sample array with output**

+Consider this simple example:

 ```cs
 string[] games = ["Fallout", "Sonic", "Super Mario"];